Nursing (NURS)

 Fees: Yes.

-NURS 431L High Risk Obstetrics and Pediatrics Laboratory2 Credits
+NURS 431L High Risk Obstetrics and Pediatrics Clinical 2 Credits

-Application of advanced concepts in the care of the high-risk child-bearing family and for children with complex health problems from birth through adolescence.
-Emphasizes special needs and complications during the prenatal experience and altered functioning.
+Application of advanced concepts in the care of the childbearing family and children with complex health problems, from birth through adolescence.

 Prerequisites: NURS 421/NURS 421L and NURS 427/NURS 427L.